ziggydonuts/Draftbox/README.md

 # open http://localhost:8000
 ```

-Click **API key** in the top bar, paste your free Gemini API key, and start drafting.

 ## Notes on the API key approach

 This is a client-only demo project, so the API key lives in the browser rather than behind a server.
-That's fine for a personal tool you run yourself, but it's **not** how you'd ship this for real users — in production, the API call should go through a backend that holds the key, so it's never exposed client-side.
-Documenting that tradeoff here on purpose.

 ## What I'd add next